 The museum cleverly uses these spaces to reconstruct the lives of real families who came to America in the hope of building better futures.
 The apartments have been restored as authentically as possible – there’s no air conditioning – and the guided tours vividly bring to life the cramped and often difficult daily existence of the families who lived there.

-Quirky things to do in New York
+Quirky and non touristy things to do in NYC with kids

 We like looking for quirky things to do in New York with our children.
 It makes our trips to the city fun and interesting.
 Once, we walked through Greenwich Village just so we could take a picture of the apartment building exterior that was featured on the TV show, Friends!